sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

 guide also helps you to create accounts to Stripe and Mapbox.
 Those services are needed to run the FTW-daily template app.

+If you want to FTW-hourly or FTW-product as your starting point, you can find the relevant options in this tutorial as well.
+However, if you are intending to start working through the tutorial steps, we recommend starting with FTW-daily, as it is the basis for the tutorials.

 ## Setup development environment

 ### Prerequisities